tianzhao/rxjs/debugging/README.md

 console.log(result)
 ```

-or apply it to all subscriptions invoking the function without any arguments.
+or apply it to all subscriptions by invoking the function without any arguments.
 See [safe.html](safe.html) for more examples.